jsbnr/nr-custom-viz-lab/readme.md

 #### Step 4:

-Update the BillboardChart `query` to use this state variable:
+Update the BillboardChart `query` prop to use this state variable:

 ```
 	return  <BillboardChart